Can an AI Receptionist Book Appointments in Dental Software?

 Server-Based PMS (Dentrix, Eaglesoft, Open Dental)

-The bottom line is this: an AI receptionist that truly books into your dental software should close the loop from phone call to confirmed appointment without a manual step in between.
-The technology exists today, but the quality of the integration varies enormously between vendors.
-Focus on real-time PMS write access, two-way schedule sync, and a clear fallback protocol for calls the AI can't handle on its own.
-Those three factors determine whether you're adding genuine efficiency or just another system your front desk has to manage.
+The bottom line.
+An AI receptionist that can book appointments in dental software should close the loop from phone call to confirmed appointment without a manual step in between.
+The technology exists today.
+The quality of the integration varies enormously between platforms.

 Ready to See AI Booking in Your PMS?

-It can be, but requires a signed Business Associate Agreement between your practice and the AI vendor.
+It can be, but it requires a signed Business Associate Agreement between your practice and the AI vendor.
 The vendor must encrypt data in transit and at rest, use SOC 2-compliant infrastructure, and provide audit trails for all PMS transactions.

 Sources & References